libgraviton/graviton/README.md

 Graviton uses [travis-ci](http;//travis-ci.org) and [scrutinizer-ci](http://scrutinizer-ci.com).

 You will need to log in to scrutinizer once using you github account so you may be added to the project as admin or moderator as needed.

+## Deploying

+Graviton supports Cloudfoundry out of the box.
+You need to define a mongodb service called ``graviton-dev-mongo``.
+Pushing to the cloud will only push the bare code an run ``composer install`` on the target.

+``bash
+cf push graviton-dev
+``